-The google/mcp repository (3,400 stars, 364 forks) is the hub, but the real story is the architecture.
+The google/mcp repository (4,000 stars, 448 forks) is the hub, but the real story is the architecture.
 Google is betting that MCP servers belong in the cloud, not on your laptop.
+Part of our Cloud & Infrastructure MCP category.

 What It Is

-Layer 1: Managed Remote MCP Servers — 18 servers hosted by Google, accessible via HTTP endpoints.
-These are the headline feature.
+Layer 1: Managed Remote MCP Servers — 50+ servers hosted by Google, accessible via HTTP endpoints.
+At Cloud Next ‘26, Google graduated the majority from Preview to GA.
 You point your MCP client at a googleapis.com URL and authenticate with your Google Cloud credentials.
 The server runs on Google’s infrastructure.
+Since March 17, 2026, MCP servers are enabled by default when you enable a supported product — no separate opt-in required.

 Layer 2: Open-Source MCP Servers — 15+ servers you can run locally or deploy to Cloud Run, GKE, or anywhere else.
-These cover Google Workspace, Firebase, and developer tools.
+These cover Firebase, developer tools, and more.

 | Server | Endpoint | Status |